Constanze Krehl: Member of the European Parliament, 2004-2022

 From 2004 to 2022, Krehl was a member of the Committee on Regional Development.
 She was also a member of the parliament's delegation for relations with the countries of Central America and the Delegation to the Euro-Latin American Parliamentary Assembly.
 Until 2004 she was a Member of the Committee on Budgets.
 From 2016, she served as the Parliament's own-initiative report on the EU's space strategy.

 In addition to her committee assignments, Krehl served as chairwoman of the Delegation for relations with Russia from 1994 until 1997 and as chairwoman of the Delegation to EU-Russia Parliamentary Cooperation Committee from 1997 to 1999 and 1999–2002.
 She also served as a member of the European Parliament Intergroup on Western Sahara.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Krehl was part the working group on European policy, led by Peter Altmaier, Alexander Dobrindt and Achim Post.

+In 2022, Krehl announced that she would not stand in the 2024 elections but instead resign from active politics; she was succeeded by Matthias Ecke.